mstksg/inCode/copy/entries/huffman-2.md

 ~~~

 Where `(<$>)` and `(<*>)` come from `Control.Applicative`.
 We call this style
-of writing "applicative style", in the biz.
+"applicative style", in the biz.

 #### Wrapping it up